RevoU-FSSE-2/week-8-gkorompis/README.md

 ## Deployment using Netlify

-Wisespent can be easily deployed using Netlify, a popular platform for hosting static websites.
+How Much? can be easily deployed using Netlify, a popular platform for hosting static websites.
 Follow these steps to deploy the app:

 1. Connect to Git provider
 2. Pick a repository